 A service provides value to end-users by enabling their desired results without the ownership of costs and risks.

-Service management is a process-based technique that emphasizes providing IT services to end-users.
 It associates IT service delivery with the organization’s requirements and overall business goals that make use of them.

-Service management is a long-lasting process that is dedicated to creating repetitive outputs.
-All services have margins that describe various inputs and outputs that impact them and the consistent outcomes that must be delivered.
+All services have margins that depict various inputs and outputs affecting them and the consistent outcomes that they must deliver.

 Some key KPIs of service management include customer satisfaction (CSAT), reduction in the total cost of ownership (TCO), % of availability, reduction in incidents, no. of services improvements planned vs. implemented, and so on.